Jon Whitmore Counselling

 Therapy outdoors

 Hello.
-Thank you for visiting my website.Is the thought of festive celebrations at this time of year creating tension and anxiety in your life right now?If you are looking for a therapist to provide a space which makes you feel safe and accepted enough to talk about your difficult experiences or worries, then please get in touch.
-I can help you explore and try and make sense of what has happened, or is happening, to you.
+Thank you for visiting my website.If you are looking for a therapist to provide a space which makes you feel safe and accepted, then please get in touch.
+Together we can explore, and try and make sense of, what has happened, or is happening, to you.

 My focus is building a space that feels safe and comfortable, which fosters trust and honesty, and which facilitates the sharing of your more difficult thoughts and experiences; such an environment provides the best opportunity for us to find clarity in your situation, and what you want to work on.
 Furthermore, the stress recovery effects of being in natural spaces will help with returning you to a more regulated state at the end of the session, where necessary, so you are able to step out of the therapeutic space and return to your daily life safely.